Chapter 68, Guilty Of The Deadly Sin

 “Are you obese?
 Do you eat to excess and waste food just to eat?
 Is your sin overindulgence?”

-“No, no as you see, I’ve always been trim.
+“No, I’ve always been trim.
 Mostly I cook for others, for art.”

-“It’s not gluttony to appreciate God’s gift of food and make God’s gift an art.
-Gluttony is not your deadly sin.”
+“It’s not gluttony to appreciate God’s gift of food.
+Gluttony’s not your deadly sin.”

 “Well how about the third, greed?
 You know, big house, expensive car, Porsche, Mercedes, five-carat diamond ring, obvious ostentatious displays of wealth.
 I’ve pigged out, no?”